san1026/gen711-final-project/README.md

 Figure 1.
 Relative percent frequencies of diatom species (Tapolczai _et al._ 2019) in locations under different levels of stress.
 Created with qiime in Visual Studio Code.

 In locations where stressors are present (HighStr, SomeStr, Str), there is a larger percentage of identifiable species compared to locations with minimal stressors (BestRef).
-Unidentifiable species are denoted in green.
+Unidentifiable/unassigned sequences are denoted in green.
 Particularly, there is a larger percentage of _Cocconeis placentula_ (denoted in peach) in higher-stress areas compared to in BestRef.
 Due to the large percentages of unassigned data in the BestRef regions, it is likely that more or higher-quality data is required to accurately compare percent abundances of most other species betwen HighStr and BestRef.

 ![plot](Figures/Urban.png)